Robert L “Bob” Bobar, 80

 A viewing will be held at Hatfield Funeral Home in Sierra Vista on Sunday, November 17th, 2-5 PM.
 A military committal ceremony will be held at the Southern Arizona Veteran’s Memorial Cemetery on Monday, November 18th, at 12 PM.

-To send flowers to Robert "Bob" Loren Bobar's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert "Bob" Loren Bobar, please visit our floral store.